wsuduce/ghost-rank/README.md

 ## 🙏 Acknowledgments

 - The LMFDB and Cremona Tables for elliptic curve data
-- GPT-4, Claude, and Gemini for collaborative analysis
+- ChatGPT, Claude, and Gemini for collaborative analysis

 ---